mapkyca/IdnoEmailPosting/README.md

 Syndication
 -----------

-To POSSE syndicate to silo services like Twitter or Facebook, use the service name as a | (pipe) in the subject line of your email.
+To POSSE syndicate to silo services like Twitter or Facebook, use the service name as a | (pipe) in the subject line or the body of your message.

 For example: